Achcham Yenbadhu Madamaiyada: Music

 The first single, "Thalli Pogathey", was released on 23 January 2016, and became popular among listeners, as the lyric video of the song crossed 20 million views.
 The second single, "Rasaali", was released on 2 June 2016, followed by the third single track "Showkali", on 10 August.
 The full album was exclusively launched in iTunes on 9 September 2016.
 A month later, the album was released digitally on 7 October 2016, and a physical release on 10 October 2016.

 The album received highly positive reviews from critics and audiences.
 Sharanya CR from The Times of India rated 4 out of 5, stating that "This one's not just for Rahmaniacs, but for all the music lovers, too" Behindwoods rated the album 3.5 out of 5, stating that "Achcham Yenbadhu Madamaiyada is an apt album from the creative combination of AR Rahman - Gautham Menon.
 This duo never disappoints!"
 Sify rated the album 4 out of 5, viewing that "‘Acham Yenbathu Madamaiyada’ has AR Rahman in scintillating form with 5 masterpiece songs.
 GVM's success ratio with his music composers is intact, and the album is bound to be renowned for the quality of lyrics it has produced.
 This album works instantly & one doesn't need the excuse ‘Rahman songs are slow burners’ here.
 It is so refreshing to see a Rahman album being uncomplicated and work in the first instance!"

 Release

 The film was initially titled Sattendru Maaruthu Vaanilai in December 2013.
 The title refers to lyrics of the song "Nenjukkul Peidhidum", from Menon's 2008 film Vaaranam Aayiram.
 However, the title could not be retained as the producers K. Ethiraj and Dr. Saravanan completed a different film with the same title which was censored and tax exempted.
 A fifty-second teaser of Menon's film that was released on 3 February 2014.
 However, in February 2015, the title was revealed as Achcham Yenbadhu Madamaiyada.

 The teaser was released on 29 August 2015.
 The first trailer was released on 31 December 2015.
 The film was released on 11 November 2016.

-Home media

-The satellite rights of the film were secured by Sun TV.